leandrolimadeveloper/leandrolimadeveloper/README.md

 ### Hi there! 👋
 I'm Leandro, from Brazil!
 Currently studying web development to be a back-end developer, and in the future become a full stack.

-IT techinician -- Hardware and Basic Network (technical course)<br>
+IT techinician -- Hardware, OS and Basic Network (technical course)<br>
 Finishing my graduation in System Analysis.

 I Love IT area in general! :)